snknaveenkumaar/tt-um-3t-uart/docs/info.md

 ## How it works

-This design is a UART-controlled smart I/O hub.
+This design implements a UART-controlled smart I/O hub.

-A UART receiver listens on `ui_in[0]` and accepts simple command bytes at 115200 baud using a standard 8N1 format.
-The design uses a small command decoder to update internal registers and drive several hardware blocks in parallel.
+A UART receiver listens on `ui_in[0]` and receives command bytes using a standard 8N1 protocol.
+A small command decoder updates internal registers based on the received data.

-The project includes:
+The design contains three main blocks:

-- a 16-channel PWM bank for steady or dimmable outputs
+- A 16-channel PWM generator driven by an 8-bit counter
-- an 8-channel timer bank for delays, pulse generation, and periodic events
+- An 8-channel timer bank for delays and periodic events
-- a small command interface that can update duty cycles, prescaler values, and timer registers
+- A simple control interface for configuration

-The PWM block compares each channel’s duty register against a shared counter.
-When the counter is below the duty value, the output is high.
-Otherwise it is low.
-This creates independent PWM outputs that can be used for LEDs, control signals, or simple timing outputs.
+Each PWM output compares a shared counter with its duty value.
+If the counter is less than the duty value, the output is high.
+Otherwise, it is low.

-The timer block counts down configurable values and can generate timeout pulses.
-These can be used to trigger periodic changes or hardware events.
-The design also supports a simple sequencer mode so output patterns can be loaded and stepped through automatically.
+The timer block counts down from programmed values and generates timeout pulses.
+These pulses can be used internally for sequencing or timing operations.

-The goal of the design is to provide a practical on-chip control hub that can be configured over UART while still being large enough to make good use of multiple Tiny Tapeout tiles.
+The system is designed to be scalable and uses multiple hardware blocks in parallel to utilize multiple Tiny Tapeout tiles.

 ---

 ## How to test

-1. Connect a UART source to `ui_in[0]`
+1. Connect a UART signal to `ui_in[0]`
-2. Set `ui_in[1] = 1` to enable command handling
+2. Set `ui_in[1] = 1` to enable command input
 3. Apply reset using `rst_n`
-4. Send a command byte followed by data bytes
+4. Send command bytes over UART

-Example commands:
+Example:

-- `0x80` + duty byte → set PWM channel 0
+- `0x80` followed by a value sets PWM channel 0 duty
-- `0x81` + duty byte → set PWM channel 1
-- `0x90` + prescaler byte → set the PWM prescaler
+- `0x90` followed by a value sets the PWM prescaler
-- `0xC0` + timer bytes → configure timer 0
-- `0xD0` + control byte → control the sequencer

-The PWM outputs appear on `uo_out[7:0]` and `uio_out[7:0]`.
+The outputs can be observed on `uo_out` and `uio_out`.

+Expected behavior:

-**Expected output:** PWM waveforms whose duty cycles and timing behavior change according to the received UART commands.
+The PWM outputs change according to the received UART commands and produce periodic waveforms.

 ---

 ## External hardware

-- USB-to-UART adapter or microcontroller for sending commands
+- USB-to-UART adapter or microcontroller
-- Oscilloscope or logic analyzer for checking PWM outputs and timer pulses
+- Optional oscilloscope or logic analyzer

-No additional external hardware is required for basic operation.
+No additional hardware is required.